Hamilton InvisalignⓇ Treatment

 Each time you require an adjustment, your teeth will likely feel some discomfort for the next couple of days, but that only means they’re working!
 Adjustments are necessary so you remain comfortable as your teeth begin shifting into their desired position.

 What Can I Eat & Drink With Invisalign?

-While receiving any orthodontic treatment, it’s important to remember your teeth need to be cleaned regularly which means brushing twice a day along with flossing and rinsing with mouth wash once a day.
+While receiving any braces treatment, it’s important to remember your teeth need to be cleaned regularly which means brushing twice a day along with flossing and rinsing with mouth wash once a day.
 The same routine needs to be followed with Invisalign treatment.

 Invisalign clear aligners need to be worn for 20-22 hours of the day, but they should be removed while eating, drinking and brushing your teeth.
 Leaving them in while drinking water is fine, but anything else can scratch or discolour them.

 How Do I Clean My Invisalign Clear Aligners?

 Our dental experts in Hamilton suggest using a denture cleaner or brushing them gently with a non-abrasive toothpaste.
 A hard toothbrush or abrasive toothpaste (like a teeth whitener) can scratch them.
 They should also always be placed in water when they’re not in your mouth.
 Leaving them sitting out can dry them out and bend them.
 Never try to repair one on your own.
 Let our dentist know about any accidental damages and we’ll repair it as soon as possible.

-In order to determine the best treatment options for you, we’ll schedule a consultation to discuss which orthodontic plan is best for your specific smile.
+In order to determine the best treatment options for you, we’ll schedule a consultation to discuss which braces plan is best for your specific smile.
 Each patient’s case varies and we want to educate you on why we think another dental treatment may be more beneficial for you.
-Modern dentistry has a lot to offer and, therefore, our dental team in Hamilton, Ontario is always searching for the most efficient practices to best serve your needs, no matter how versatile they may be.
+Today, dentistry has a lot to offer and, therefore our dental team in Hamilton, Ontario is always searching for the most efficient practices to best serve your needs, no matter how versatile they may be.